5 Mistakes You Should Avoid at La Sagrada Familia

 When I first visited La Sagrada Familia, I made the amateur mistake of not buying my ticket online.
 I just showed up at the entrance and asked where the ticket office was.
 To my dismay, the worker informed me that they didn’t sell tickets at the venue; all tickets must be purchased online.
 I ended up going back to my hostel, buying a ticket, and returning the next day.
 Gone are the days when you could just arrive at the venue and buy a ticket.

 Don’t make the same mistake I did!
 You could buy your ticket online at the La Sagrada Familia website, but you’d still have to wait in line at the entrance.
-A better option is to purchase a fast-track La Sagrada Familia entrance ticket.
-You get to skip the line and go straight into the basilica.
+The lines can wrap around the corner!
+A better option is to purchase a fast-track La Sagrada Familia entrance ticket with audio guide.
+You get to skip the line and go straight into the basilica with an audio guide walking you through the different parts.

 2. Not using a guide

 The best way to see La Sagrada Familia is to do a guided tour.
-You can do a guided audio tour or a guided tour with a live guide.
+You can do a guided tour with a live guide or a guided tour with an audio guide.
 With these tours, you also get to skip the ridiculously long lines with a fast-track entrance ticket.
 Both of the tours mentioned are run by Get Your Guide, a company that organizes high-quality tours of landmarks around the world.
 I’ve been doing Get Your Guide tours across Europe for years and love how organized and informative they are.
+Check below to see the availability of my recommended La Sagrada Familia tour with a local expert.

 Which of the tours should you choose?
 With an audio guide, you can go at your own pace and really appreciate what you’re seeing.
 If you want an actual person to do the narration, then go with the live guide option.
 If I were to choose between the two, I would go with the live guide option.
 A human guide is more personalized and, usually, more engaging than a pre-recorded track.
 You also get to ask the guide questions.